Home » Blog » Microsoft Teams » Complete Microsoft Teams Migration Project Plan & Checklist for Safe Data Transfer

 Phase#1 Define and Analyze Your Current Environment

-2. Start evaluating your current inventory so that you will have a chance to start off your newly-created Teams environment on the right foot.
+• Start evaluating your current inventory so that you will have a chance to start your newly-created Teams environment on the right foot.

-Phase#2 Engage and Prepare Your Team for MS Teams Migration
+Phase#2 Engage and Prepare Your Teams for MS Teams Migration

-2. Specify all team administrators and assign project team members.
+• Specify all Teams administrators and assign project Teams members.
 Also, don’t forget to assign the role of support engineers

 Phase#3 Design Teams Migration Project Plan for Better Outcomes